+1) We want to know about YOU!
+Please share about yourself!
+Hello World!
+My name is Rai, and it rhymes with Sky, and I am a grateful and happy-go-lucky gal, who loves the world, enjoys being of service and inspiring others.
 Like most all of you, I've had my fair share of ups and downs, where situations have tried to break me.
 As the world was ringing in the New Year in January of 2015, my six-year relationship (with my great love, whom I was convinced I'd marry) came a crashing down on me, imploding & exploding.
 As if that wasn't traumatic enough, on Feb.
 27th (2015), life decided to pitch me yet another curve ball at the highest of speeds.
 So, you ask - "What can be worse than a broken heart?"...
 Cancer!
 Cancer came in to save me from being broken hearted.
 Strange but true.
 It took over my life in such an all-consuming way, that I had No Time to be broken hearted!